geodynamics/aspect/cookbooks/mantle_convection_with_continents_in_annulus/doc/mantle_convection_in_annulus.md

 temperature (b) within the modelled domain, showing five slabs actively subducting below the continents (pink).
 (c) Solid lines indicate average surface velocity (blue) and mobility M (red) of model R as well as their dashed time-averages Vsurf=2.1 cm/a and M = 2.218.
-Mobility is defined as the ratio of rms surface velocity to rms velocity averaged over the entire 3D domain{cite}`tackley:2000`.
+Mobility is defined as the ratio of rms surface velocity to rms velocity averaged over the entire 3D domain {cite}`tackley:2000`.
 (d) Radial velocity of all tracers defined as slabs plotted at their position in the model where blue indicates sinking slabs and red slowly rising.
 Shown tracers are 300 K colder than the radial averaged temperature at similar depth and automatically obtained (see methods section of the publication).